 However, controversy struck when a picture was leaked depicting the President carrying on with a group of KKK members.
 Workers at the President’s National Golf Club described a surreal event where the Trump openly mocked liberal protesters in both Charlottesville and Boston as “pussies,” and then preceded to cajole with other club members who were dressed up as the Klan at a “mock” cross burning.

-Trump’s communication team immediately responded attempting to downplay what might turn out to be the final nail in the President’s figurative coffin.
+Trump’s communication team immediately responded, attempting to downplay what might turn out to be the final nail in the President’s symbolic coffin.

 An hour after the photo was released to the public, the Anti-Defamation League (ADL) released a statement condemning Trump and demanding that Congress look into censuring him.